Chelmsford Science Festival returns this October

 There’s even more to discover in Chelmsford Science Festival’s programme of events.
 An exhibition in Shire Hall looks at the art of decision making, while a workshop at ARU delves into the world of nano-medicines.
 There’s also a chance to step into the world of DJ-ing and explore the latest technology in the field.

-You can view the full programme via their website.
-All activities are free but most will require a ticket to be booked for entry.
+You can view the full programme; all activities are free but most will require a ticket to be booked for entry.